KnowledgeDiscovery/rca_baselines/README.md

 # [LEMMA-RCA](https://lemma-rca.github.io/)
 Root cause analysis (RCA) is a task of identifying the underlying causes of system faults/failures by analyzing the system monitoring data.
 LEMMA-RCA is a collection of multi-modal datasets with various real system faults to facilitate future research in RCA.
-LEMMA-RCA is multi-domain, encompassing real-world applications such as microservice and water treatment/distribution systems.
+It is also a multi-domain dataset, encompassing real-world applications such as microservice and water treatment/distribution systems.
 The datasets are released under the CC BY-NC 4.0 license and hosted on Huggingface, the codes are available on Github.

 <p align="center">
       <img src="./Other/rca_update.png" alt="drawing" style="width:600px;"/>